bsc-wdc/compss-doc/COMPSs_Manuals/rtd/source/Sections/02_User_Manual_App_Development.rst

-Moreover, if the function or method returns more than one value, the programmer can specify how many and their type in the *returns* argument.
-The next next code snippet shows how to specify that two values (an integer and a list) are returned:
+Moreover, if the function or method returns more than one value, the programmer can specify how many and their type in the *returns* argument. :numref:`task_multireturn_python` shows how to specify that two values (an integer and a list) are returned.

 .. code-block:: python
+    :name: task_multireturn_python
+    :caption: Python task with multireturn example

     @task(returns=(int, list))
     def ret_func():
          return 1, [2, 3]

-Alternatively, the user can specify the number of return statements as an integer value.
+Alternatively, the user can specify the number of return statements as an integer value (:numref:`task_returns_integer_python`).
 This way of specifying the amount of return eases the *returns* definition since the user does not need to specify explicitly the type of the return arguments.
 However, it must be considered that the type of the object returned when the task is invoked will be a